 - Reduces hair loss

-- Relieves dry, irritated, itchy scalp
+- Relieves dry, irritated, itchy and flaky scalp

 - Penetrates the hair shaft to repair the hair from within